cnewmiller/GoodreadsGiveaways/README.md

   -Using the terminal or command line, navigate to wherever you extracted the Runnable JAR folder.

-  -If you don't know how to do this, try clicking and dragging the folder to the "terminal" or "command line" application on your toolbar

-     -If you still can't figure this out, ask someone for help.
+  -If you don't know how to do this, try clicking and dragging the folder to the "terminal" or "command line" application on your toolbar.
+If you still can't figure this out, ask someone for help.
 Don't worry, you're doing something simple using complicated tools.

 -Type into the terminal/command line, without the quotes: "java -jar GoodreadsScript.jar"